ncatlab/nlab-content/pages/0/5/8/0/850/content.md

 For a generalised $\mathcal{T}$-object $X = (P_X,F_X,c_X)$ we refer to $P_X$ as the _plots_ of $X$, $F_X$ as the _functions_ on $X$, and $c_X$ as the _composition law_ of $X$.
 We shall often write composition as $\phi \circ \alpha$ when the notation is not considered confusing.
 =--

-The requirement that $\mathcal{T}$ be essentially small implies that the collections of natural transformations form sets and thus that this is, indeed, a category.
+The requirement that $\mathcal{T}$ be essentially small implies that the collections of natural transformations form sets and thus that this is, indeed, a [[locally small category]].

 Certain elementary properties are easy to prove.